 Frequently Asked Questions

-Non-human identities (NHIs) are digital identities used by servers, APIs, and third-party integrations to provide programmatic access to data and services.
-They utilize protocols such as OAuth, REST, and SSH, and are critical in cloud and SaaS environments.
-NHIs can be easily overlooked, leading to shadow identities that perform sensitive actions and access customer data without proper oversight.
-Attackers can compromise these identities through phishing, misconfigured resources, exploited vulnerabilities, and exposed secrets, making them a significant risk factor in modern cybersecurity.
-Learn more
+Non-human identities (NHIs) are digital identities used by servers, APIs, and third-party integrations to authenticate and provide programmatic access to data and services.
+They commonly use protocols like OAuth, REST, and SSH, and are essential for cloud services and SaaS applications.
+NHIs can be difficult to track, leading to shadow identities that may perform sensitive actions or access customer data without oversight.
+Source

 How do attackers exploit non-human identity vulnerabilities?